Astroworld Festival crowd crush: Build-up

 At 6:55 p.m., HFD logged more than 100 people rushing the VIP gate, which was already heavily damaged from its breach four hours earlier.
 Fifteen guards were moved from the main gate to the corridor between the front barricade and the main stage in order to escort anyone not allowed there from that zone; supervisors did not provide headsets to receive instruction nor radios for communication.
 By 7:00 p.m., an attendee said she was being pressed against barricades at the main stage.
 By 8:39 p.m., security lifted at least five fans over pen barricades near the Chills stage.
 Around this time, a video from a member of the crowd showed a person calling for help and security assisting another as they were examined.

 Scott was set to perform on the first night of the Astroworld Festival, with a countdown timer appearing thirty minutes before his set.
 Attendees cited by the Houston Chronicle, CNN, and ABC News said that as crowds from the last three of eight guest artists' concerts for Yves Tumor, Don Toliver and SZA at the grounds' only other stage, 'Thrills', finished prior to Scott's countdown, they boxed-in the crowd already waiting front-and-center at the 'Chills' stage solely being used that day for Scott's performance.
 With barriers, then the sound and lighting stands, followed by concessions just behind that initial crowd directly in front, they were left with nowhere to escape, and compression worsened until breathing became difficult.

+An EMT dealing with an expected influx of people seeking medical help for overdoses said their understaffed medical teams became overwhelmed with traumatic injuries by 8:15 p.m. and they had to stop documenting patients and start triage.
+After running out of medical equipment and naloxone, treatment was delayed by at least 20 minutes for many unconscious patients.
+Some medics on-hire who were not trained in CPR had to seek out audience members who were, but gave up because the crowds were too tightly packed for the procedure to be properly implemented.